Packaged to Stay Fresh for Decades

 Each commercial-grade bucket is lined with a 4.3 mil Mylar bag.
 Inside the Mylar is a large Oxy Pack which pulls the oxygen out of the environment and keeps your food fresh until you need it.

 Compare the Quality and Freshness!

-Some companies that offer bucketed bulk foods (in big-box stores) have no internal lining inside their buckets,.
+Some companies that offer bucketed bulk foods (in big-box stores) have no internal lining inside their buckets.
 The only seal is a small gasket in the bucket lid that often hardens or shrinks with age… losing it’s seal… and the contents can easily go bad long before the advertised expiration date.
+The sealed Mylar is THE KEY to the long shelf-life!
 We welcome you to compare our quality.